 Guaymas is one of the best natural harbors in all of Mexico.
-During the 19th Century large Mexican, U.S., and English mercantile firms were established there, and a regularly scheduled steamship line to San Francisco developed.
+During the 19th century, large Mexican, U.S., and English mercantile firms were established there, and a regularly scheduled steamship line to San Francisco and much of the Pacific Rim developed.